Success Conditioning as Policy Improvement: The Optimization Problem Solved by Imitating Success: Success Conditioning as Trust Region Optimization

-\end{proposition} \end{theorembox} This more refined result lets us show that success conditioning improves the true success probabilities $(\rho(\pi)$ and/or $V_{\pi}(s))$ and not just the first-order approximation.
-A formula for the exact improvement $\rho(\pi_+) - \rho(\pi)$ can be given using the performance difference lemma (see Appendix~\ref{sec:exact_improvement}). \begin{theorembox} \begin{corollary}[Policy improvement] $\rho(\pi_+)\geq \rho(\pi_0)$ and, at any state $s$,
+\end{proposition} This more refined result lets us show that success conditioning improves the true success probabilities $(\rho(\pi)$ and/or $V_{\pi}(s))$ and not just the first-order approximation.
+A formula for the exact improvement $\rho(\pi_+) - \rho(\pi_0)$ can be given using the performance difference lemma (see Appendix~\ref{sec:exact_improvement}). \begin{corollary} $\rho(\pi_+)\geq \rho(\pi_0)$ and, at any state $s$,